Gerald Rentap Jabu

 Gerald Rentap Jabu (born 23 March 1974), is a Malaysian politician from the Parti Pesaka Bumiputera Bersatu (PBB), a component party of the ruling Gabungan Parti Sarawak (GPS) coalition who has served as the State Deputy Minister for Youth, Sport and Entrepreneur Development of Sarawak in charge of Youth and Sport Development in the GPS state administration under Premier Abang Abdul Rahman Johari Abang Openg and Minister Abdul Karim Rahman Hamzah since January 2022.
 He is a Member of the Sarawak State Legislative Assembly (MLA) for Layar since May 2016.

 Jabu holds a bachelor's degree from La Trobe University.

 Early life and education

-Gerald Rentap Jabu was born in 1974 as the oldest of four children to Alfred Jabu anak Numpang and Empiang Jabu anak Antak, both prominent figures in Sarawak politics.
+Gerald Rentap Jabu was born in 1974 as the oldest child cum only son out of four children (three daughters and one son) to former Deputy Chief Minister/Deputy Premier, Datuk Patinggi Tan Sri Dr. Alfred Jabu anak Numpang (born 26 October 1940) and former senator, Tan Sri Dato Sri Empiang Antak Jabu (born 18 February 1946), both prominent figures in Sarawak state politics.

-He started his education at SMB St. Thomas, Kuching, where he graduated in 1985.
-He pursued his secondary education at St Bede's College in Mentone, Victoria, Australia, graduating with a Higher School Certificate of Education in 1988.
-In 1993, Jabu completed his Bachelor degree, majoring in Banking and Finance, at La Trobe University in Melbourne, Victoria, Australia.
-The following year, he joined the Society Atelier Sarawak and served as Treasurer until 1997.
+He started his education at SMB St. Thomas, Kuching, where he graduated in 1986.
+He pursued his secondary education at St Bede's College in Mentone, Melbourne, Victoria, Australia, graduating with a Higher School Certificate of Education in 1991.
+In 1993, Jabu completed his bachelor's degree, majoring in Banking and Finance, at La Trobe University also in Melbourne, Victoria, Australia.
+The following year, he joined the Atelier Society of Sarawak and served as Treasurer until 1996.